GoogleCloudPlatform/podcast/site/content/post/episode-187-instruqt-with-ade-mochtar/index.md

 * "BumbleBeeShort.mp3" by CGEffex of [Freesound.org](https://freesound.org)
 * "ComedyRimshot.wav" by XTRgamr of [Freesound.org](https://freesound.org)

-{{< transcript "[MUSIC PLAYING] JON: Hi, and welcome to episode 187 of the weekly Google Cloud Platform Podcast.
+{{< transcript "[MUSIC PLAYING] JON: Hi, and welcome to episode 187 of the weekly Google Cloud Podcast.
 I'm Jon, and I am here with my colleague Mark.
 Hey, Mark.
 How's it going?" >}}

 MARK: Hey, Jon.
 How are you?